Worship: Sundays at 9:00am

 What if I need to step out of the service?

 You are welcome to step out when you need.
-Moms and dads, we don’t mind crying babies (signs of life and joy!) but if you would like to step out, we have a Nursing Moms Room on the right at the back of Trinity Hall with a closed-circuit television view of the service.
+Moms and dads, we don’t mind crying babies (signs of life and joy!) but if you would like to step out, we have a Nursing Moms Room in the back of Trinity Hall with a closed-circuit television view of the service.

 How can I get better connected?

-The first step to getting connected in a meaningful way is to fill out a Trinity Connect Card during the service or stop by the Connect Center in the hall and download Church Center to join a group, find out about upcoming events, join a Bible study, and participate in church life throughout the week.
+The first step to getting connected in a meaningful way is to fill out a Trinity Connect Card during the service or stop by the Connect Center in the hall.
+You may also download the Church Center App to join a group, find out about upcoming events, join a Bible study, and participate in Trinity life throughout the week.
 You can also get connected by signing up for our "This Week at Trinity" emails, or liking our Facebook page.
-If you would like to get connected, go ahead and introduce yourself here
+If you would like to get connected, go ahead and introduce yourself here.

 What if I’m single?